Alex Murdaugh is denied new double-murder trial after judge hears jury tampering allegations

-COLUMBIA, S.C. — (AP) — A South Carolina judge denied Alex Murdaugh’s bid for a new double-murder trial on Monday after his defense team accused a clerk of court with tampering with a jury.
+COLUMBIA, S.C. — (AP) — A South Carolina judge on Monday denied Alex Murdaugh's bid for a new trial after his defense team accused a clerk of court of tampering with a jury.

-Judge Jean Toal ruled that even if Colleton County Clerk Becky Hill did tell jurors to watch Murdaugh’s actions and body language on the stand, the defense failed to prove that such comments directly influenced their decision to find him guilty.
+Judge Jean Toal said she wasn't sure if Colleton County Clerk Becky Hill was telling the truth that she never spoke to jurors about the case, saying she was “attracted by the siren call of celebrity."

-One member of the jury that convicted Murdaugh of murdering his wife and son testified that Hill made the comments and it indicated to her she thought Murdaugh was guilty.
-But the 11 other jurors said they based their guilty verdicts only on the testimony, evidence and law presented at trial, and just one of them mentioned hearing anything similar.

-“I find that the clerk of court was not completely credible as a witness.
-Miss Hill was attracted by the siren call of celebrity,” Toal said, issuing her decision at the end of a daylong hearing.
-But she said that Hill's comments did not by themselves merit a new trial, because they didn't actively change the jurors' minds.
+But Toal said the 12 jurors who testified all said any comments did not directly influence their decision to find Murdaugh guilty.

-All 12 jurors answered mostly yes-or-no questions from the judge's script.
+All 12 jurors took the 90-mile (145-kilometer) trip from Colleton County to Columbia to give what was typically about three minutes of testimony, mostly yes-or-no questions from the judge's script.
 Murdaugh, now a convicted killer, disbarred attorney and admitted thief serving a life sentence, wore an orange prison jumpsuit as he watched with his lawyers.

 Hill also testified, denying she ever spoke about the case or Murdaugh at all with jurors.